portexe/old-portexe-website/about.md

 ## About

-I am located in Colorado Springs, Colorado, but I service business nationally.
+I am located in Colorado Springs, Colorado, but I service businesses nationally.
 I have worked as a PC Technician, Website Designer, and now as a Software Engineer.
 I strive to stay on top of the latest technologies.
 I'm passionate about finding new ways to use technology to solve business problems.

 ### Services
 I develop custom applications and websites for small businesses.
 All businesses should have a website today, and most small businesses can benefit from custom applications that compliment their workflow.